burning489/tmd/README.md

 - [x] if the above not working, remove the elastic part and retry
 - [x] consider multi v update in each iteration
 - [ ] introuduce BB step scheme for x iteration again
-- [ ] retry rayleigh quotient iteration and power method
+- [x] retry rayleigh quotient iteration and power method, add eigenvalue computing and largestreal case
-  - [x] add eigenvalue
-  - [ ] add largestreal case
 - [ ] decouple gen_v from solver
 - [x] understand LOBPSD/LOBPCG: notice current and previous approximation might be linear dependent.